Table of Contents

 These additional costs can significantly increase the total price, especially for families or international travelers.

-Over the past year, there have been a few changes in how airlines disclose fees and what travelers can expect during booking:
+Over the past year, there have been some changes in how airlines reveal fees and what passengers can expect during order:

 Airline fee transparency laws and policies